If after reviewing Frequently Asked Questions, you need additional information feel free to contact one of the Board Members.

 How often are swim meets and how long do they last?

 Dual meets are generally three hours in length and are scheduled for Wednesday evenings beginning at 6:00 p.m., and Saturday mornings beginning at 9:00 a.m.
-See calendar.
 Expect to arrive, depending on whether it is a home or away meet, anywhere from 45-75 minutes prior to each meet for warm-ups.
 Invitational meets usually begin at 9:00 a.m. and last most of the day, depending on what event(s) your child has entered.
+See our Team Calendar for the latest on meet start times and locations.

 Will my child be scheduled to swim in every dual meet?

-As long as your child is signed-up for the meet on our Swimtopia website, he/she will swim.
+As long as your child is signed-up for the meet from the Team Calendar, they will swim.

 The schedule of who swims in a meet is posted at the start of practice Thursday before a Saturday meet, and at the start of practice Monday before a Wednesday meet.
 However, if your child is unable to attend a meet you must sign them out at least one week in advance of that meet so they will not be scheduled to swim.
 It is your responsibility to enter your child in any Invitational meets.